What the caterpillar calls the end of the world,

 CONTENT WARNING: This website contains information about trauma, grief, and loss that some visitors may find distressing.

-experiencing acute distress, please consider whether this is the right time to engage with this content or seek immediate
+Please consider whether this is the right time to engage with this content or seek immediate